-This chapter describes the procedures that the federal departments and agencies must follow in providing information to the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.
+This chapter describes the procedures that the federal departments and entities must follow in providing information to the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.

 31 U.S.C.
 3511, 3513

 Two of Treasury’s primary responsibilities are forecasting and monitoring the federal government’s overall cash requirements.
-Treasury maintains a forecast of agencies’ daily cash requirements for up to 12 months in advance.
+Treasury maintains a forecast of entities’ daily cash requirements for up to 12 months in advance.
 Treasury uses these forecasts to determine the amount and timing of federal government borrowing and investments of excess cash balances.

-Treasury prepares and continually updates cashflow projections based on information provided quarterly by agency budget offices in accordance with the Office of Management and Budget (OMB) Circular No. A-11, Part IV, Section 135, “Procedures for Monitoring Federal Outlays.”
+Treasury prepares and continually updates cashflow projections based on information provided quarterly by entity budget offices in accordance with the Office of Management and Budget (OMB) Circular No. A-11, Part IV, Section 135, “Procedures for Monitoring Federal Outlays.”
 These submissions provide estimates of total monthly spending for various programs, including individual accounts.
 They also include information regarding large ($50 million or more) transactions.
 However, the amount and timing of large transactions may change significantly after the OMB Circular No. A-11 forecast has been provided.
 In addition, during OMB Circular No. A-11 submissions, emergency spending may be authorized and appropriated, or new types of collections might occur.

-These cash forecasting requirements apply to all Treasury and non-Treasury disbursing offices since all deposits and disbursements flow through the TGA.
+These cash forecasting requirements apply to all Treasury and non-Treasury disbursing offices, since all deposits and disbursements flow through the TGA.
 They also apply to all federal appropriation, receipt, and fund accounts, both budgetary and off-budget, including deposit fund, trust fund, general fund, special fund, revolving fund, foreign currency, credit financing, clearing, and suspense accounts.

 Reporting of U.S. Military pay transactions and Defense Department (Defense) payments to vendors is essential to the effective and efficient management of Treasury’s operating cash balances.
 Procedures in this chapter standardize the information provided by the Defense Finance and Accounting Service (DFAS) centers and other Defense installations.

-Note: Advance information regarding payment or deposit transactions provided to Treasury by agency sources is administratively restricted and is not for public release before the transaction settlement date.
+Note: Advance information regarding payment or deposit transactions provided to Treasury by entity sources is administratively restricted and is not for public release before the transaction settlement date.
 Its use is restricted to a limited number of individuals involved in budget, cash, and debt management.

 Account—The basis for reporting the federal government’s financial transactions.
 Accounts are classified as either receipt or expenditure and are assigned to a fund group based on characteristics and the nature of the transactions they support.
 The types of account fund groups are: